jkcoding7/laughing-train/docs/documentation/documentation.md

 # Documentation

 Welcome to the comprehensive documentation for JetUML.
-This page serves as your go-to resource for understanding and utilizing JetUML effectively.
+This section serves as your go-to resource for understanding, utilizing and contributing to JetUML effectively.
 {: .fs-6 .fw-300 }